whichlight/mimic/README.md

 	sudo python mimic.py -d True

 The colors will be printed out with the timestamp and RGB values, all tab separated.

+To record the logs, you can use the bash script, 'run_mimic.sh'.
+Create a directory called 'data' first.
+Since I'm running this on startup, make sure you edit the file paths.